TritonDataCenter/rfd/rfd/0034/README.md

   Starts a full "automatic" migration.
 Affinity rules can be added - see the [provisioning](#provisining) section for details.

-- CancelMigrateMachine (POST /:login/machines/migrate?action=cancel)
+- AbortMigrateMachine (POST /:login/machines/migrate?action=abort)
-  Cancels the current migration of this instance.
+  Aborts the current migration of this instance.
 See [aborting a migration](#aborting-a-migration).

+- PauseMigrateMachine (POST /:login/machines/migrate?action=pause)
+  Pauses (stops) the current migration of this instance.
+See [pausing a migration](#pausing-a-migration).
+You can only pause a migration that is currently in the "sync" phase.

 - BeginMigrateMachine (POST /:login/machines/migrate?action=begin&affinity=AFF)
   Starts an on-demand migration (i.e. just the "begin" phase) for an instance.